 As an "extra" for site visitors, this page lists a

 few other things you can get or do for free this summer.
-The page also incorporates the same type of information as found on the site's Twitter
+The page also incorporates the same type of information as found in the site's Twitter and

-page during the rest of the year.
+Facebook postings (which also can be accessed from the "News" page).
 Some events/activities may be open only to residents of certain cities; others are open to the

-Click on a category below to go directly to the section, or scroll down the page.
+Click on a category below to go directly to an "Extras" section, or continue scrolling down the page.

 ANAHEIM - Downtown Anaheim ArtCrawl Experience.
-The event takes place quarterly on the second Saturday of the month from 5 - 8 p.m.
+This event takes place quarterly on the second Saturday of the month from 5 - 8 p.m.
 The progressive art walk

 will begin at the Downtown Anaheim Community Center, 250 Center Street.
-See website for maps, details and upcoming dates.
+The next event will take place in November.
 Information: (714) 956-3586 or

 www.downtownanaheim.com, go to "Events" or "ArtCrawl Experience."